Updated April 24, 2019

 Azure managed disks do not currently support differential snapshots.
 Instead, each snapshot makes a full copy of your disk volume.
 API support facilitates incremental snapshots; but incremental snapshots are not provided by default.

 Azure also provides Azure Backup and Azure Recovery Service, which help automate backup and restore operations.
-GCP does not provide equivalents for these services.
+Google Cloud does not provide equivalents for these services.

 For both Compute Engine persistent disks and Azure VHDs, disk performance depends on several factors, including: